google/android-emulator-container-scripts/README.md

     - Redirect traffic on port 80 (http) to port 443 (https)
     - Act as a [gRPC proxy](https://grpc.io/blog/state-of-grpc-web/) for the emulator.
+    - Verifying tokens to permig access to the emulator gRPC endpoint.
     - Redirect other requests to the Nginx component which hosts a [React](https://reactjs.org/) application.
 - [Nginx](https://www.nginx.com/), a webserver hosting a compiled React App
+- [Token Service](js/jwt-provider/README.md) a simple token service that hands out [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) tokens to grant access to the emulator.
 - The emulator with a gRPC endpoint and a WebRTC video bridge.

 ## Important Notice!